 When it boils down to it, shipping customer value is what counts.
 And that’s where flexible product roadmaps help.

 How to build your first product roadmap

 Creating a roadmap is no easy task.
-There’s a lot of work that goes into researching what the team should work on and what the product strategy should be.
+There’s a lot of work that goes into researching what the team should be working on and what the product strategy should be.
 As a product manager, you’re constantly trying to prioritize the highest-value, low-effort initiatives to get your team and internal stakeholders to achieve their goals.

-To kick things off, let’s run through a five-step framework of the discovery process we use at Maze that will help you to fill in your roadmap with high-impact initiatives.
+To kick things off, let’s run through a five-step framework of the discovery process we use at Maze that will help you fill in your roadmap with high-impact initiatives.